Please note this term of supply is only in respect of NSG Energy, our ring-fenced business energy and water brand.

 5.11 You have chosen a different mode of payment from our three core options; i) BASE; or, ii) BASE +, iii) CHOICE.
 Once the contract has received a 'live status,' you agreed to be bound by the supplier(s) contractual terms and conditions.
 Any post-administrative queries or assistance will need to be addressed to your new supplier.
 In order for us to accept these payment terms, a) you must be 18 years old + b) you are the authorized person who deals with procurement c) you have submitted electronic instructions to our email address of email@example.com, d) you have subsequently paid our invoice for an Experian Credit Check and have passed our criteria e) you agree to make subsequent payment of the invoice, which will be submitted either weekly (hourly rate/daily rate) or payment in full (fixed fee basis) f) all payments have been made and cleared.

 Disclaimer: If you have failed to make payment weekly or in full, or refuse to make payment before contracts have been agreed, we will enact clause 5.2;

-5.2 You agree (unless the conditions of Clause 5.11 have been enacted) that we may receive a commission payment (including a retrospective commission payment) from the Energy Supplier as a result of you entering into a New Energy Supply Contract with the Energy Supplier which has been presented by us or us entering into a New Energy Supply Contract with the Energy Supplier on your behalf (“Commission”).
+5.2 You agree (unless the conditions of Clause 5.11 have been enacted) that we will receive a commission payment (including a retrospective commission payment) from the Energy Supplier as a result of you entering into a New Energy Supply Contract with the Energy Supplier which has been presented by us or us entering into a New Energy Supply Contract with the Energy Supplier on your behalf (“Commission”).
 This commission will be paid by you directly as part of your overall unit rate (price per kilowatt).
 But this will not be automatically included in bill invoices or statements.
 For transparency purposes; micro-business, micro-enterprise, and SME clients will be charged a commission of up to 0.7p* uplift; Industrial and Commercial Clients of up to 0.7p* uplift, and Corporate clients of up to 0.1p.